A Global Analysis of the Primal-Dual Method for Pliable Families: Flexible Graph Connectivity

-Then again by Lemma \ref{lem:triplecrossinguseful}, we can conclude that residual vertex $(h)$ must be empty.
-Finally, when $C\subseteq A\cup B$ i.e. residual vertex $(g)$ is empty, we further argue that residual vertex $(b)$ is also empty.
+\textit{Case 2:} When $C\subseteq A\cup B$ i.e. residual vertex $(g)$ is empty, we further argue that residual vertex $(b)$ is also empty.
 Notice that the residual vertices $(d),(f),(h)$ are all non-empty since the sets $A,B,C$ pair-wise cross.
 The following equation is easy to verify using figure \ref{fig:triplecrossing}:

 Then again by Lemma \ref{lem:triplecrossinguseful}, we can conclude that residual vertex $(b)$ must be empty.
 All these observations are summarized in Lemma \ref{lem:triplecrossing} and Figure \ref{fig:triplerefined}.